toolkit-for-ynab/toolkit-for-ynab/README.md

 This is what the extension can do for you:

+- Days of Buffering Calculation - Forecasts how long it'll take to burn through all your available money using averages.
+We know there's no such thing as an average month, but some people prefer this calculation over the Age of Money calculation.
 - Colour Blind Mode - Changes colours of some of the numbers to make the interface easier on people with certain visual disabilities.
 - Make the calculator work like YNAB4.
 When you press + or - (etc) the calculator moves to the end of the line so your number isn't lost.
 - Hide the Age of Money calculation.